HishamJuneidi/Capston-ll/README.md

 ## Capston ll Weekly Updates:

 - **Week 1 :** Syllabus week.
 Create Github and Blog page.
 - **Week 2 :** Read about publications that are realted to the missing text problem.
-Bellow is a summary about each paper I read:
+Bellow is a summary about each paper I read: <br />
  A) [RoBERTa](https://arxiv.org/pdf/1907.11692.pdf).
 July 26, 2019
   refers to a new receipt for training BERT to achieve better results, as they found that the original BERT model is significantly undertrained.
 The receipt contains the following learnings:
   1. Train for longer with bigger batch size.